 Second, Pi Network price has crashed because of the ongoing weakness in the crypto industry.
 Bitcoin has dropped significantly, while the market cap of all coins has dropped by 3.65% to $2.75 trillion.
 Cryptocurrency prices often have a close correlation with each other.

 Therefore, the coin is likely to have a strong bearish breakdown as sellers target the key support at $1.00.
-A drop below that level will see it fall to the lowest level after listing, which is about 50% below the current level.
+A drop below that level will cause it to fall to the lowest level after listing, which is about 50% below the current level.
 A move above the key resistance at $1.50 will invalidate the bearish view.